Master fine art jeweler Bruce Metcalf refuses to use traditional metals and gems in his work, finding them all a little too… precious.

 Metcalf: Yeah, I didn't know going in that I would enjoy the craft so much, that was new to me and it was unexpected, but I took to it like a duck to water.
 And in some cases I would do this technique and I had actually felt like I had done it before, which is very peculiar, to touch a tool and a piece of metal and work it and think “I've done this, I know what this is.”
 It was very very strange.

-AJC: And “I've done this before and I'm good?”
+AJC: And, “I've done this before and I'm good at it?”

 Metcalf: Well I wasn't good at it yet, but I knew how to do it.
 Without having it being explained to me.
 And out of that kind of sense of both intuitive rightness and a sense of having sort of done that before, I have become a real craftsman.
 I mean I'm a real craftsman, I don't screw around.

 Crafts that include carving, injection moldings, silversmithing, plating, wood turning, stone setting, welding, and soldering.
 And of course drawing.
 And while some artists outsource their more mundane tasks, Bruce Metcalf does it all himself.

 Metcalf: There's a word to come from painting called “touch,” that is about something that only the artist can do, the judgements that only the artists can pull off and it can't possibly be offloaded.
 And this thing, it may not look like it, but it was full of touch.
 Because I have to make very very fine decisions about what these forms are, and how they're placed and then how they're colored, and then the mechanics of the things besides.
 I couldn't hand this over to a munchkin and tell them to do that.
 They wouldn't have the skills or the knowledge or the judgment to do this.

 AJC: Do you think that there is a piece of you that is common to all of, do you see yourself in all of it?

 Metcalf: Yes I can.